Health dept. launches online notification system

 ELVPHD and local healthcare partners have received the shipment that will allow them to finish the healthcare workers in Phase 1A of the vaccine rollout.

 More vaccine is arriving in Nebraska, about 23,000 doses every week in addition to second dose shipments.
 Roughly half is Pfizer and the other half Moderna.
-The drugs are being distributed as quickly as possible, health department officials said, through the state’s vaccination plan.
+The drugs are being distributed as quickly as possible, health department officials said, through the state’s vaccination plan, but local health department officials have not said how much of the vaccine is shipped to the district.

-Nebraska Department of Health and Human Services reported Tuesday morning 15,569 people had received both doses of vaccine by Friday morning.
+Nebraska Department of Health and Human Services reported Tuesday morning 24,844 people had received both doses of vaccine.
 That count includes several Burt County EMTs who took part in an early clinic in West Point in mid-December.
-Statewide, 106,940 doses had been administered of the 191,539 that had been distributed.
+Statewide, 138,344 doses had been administered of the 221,400 that had been received to date.

 A toll free COVID-19 hotline is available for those with vaccine-related questions at 833-998-2275.
 The hotline is staffed seven days a week from 8 a.m. to 8 p.m. central time.